ABOUT US | AMAZING WAYS TO LEARN

 Compelling independent research shows that a residential experience can improve students’ engagement with learning, support students’ achievement, improve resilience, self-confidence and wellbeing, boost cohesion and a sense of belonging, and widen and develop teachers’ pedagogical skills*.

-Our biggest asset: Our people.
+Our biggest asset: Our people

 Our practitioners are learning professionals.
-Sure, they have the technical skill and qualifications to deliver high quality arts or adventure in the outdoors, but it’s their soft skills that set them aside.
+They have the technical skill and qualifications to deliver high quality arts or adventure in the outdoors, but it’s their soft skills that set them aside.
 They can help a young person, often anxious, to express themselves, try new things, stick at something, and achieve more than they had ever thought possible.
 They’ll translate those experiences in to lessons for life.

 All of our team enjoy working with young people and work hard to create a welcoming family feel at our centres.
 We strive to make sure every visitor feels valued and secure within an environment that encourages them to reach their potential.

 We are a small team and we specialise in the whole residential experience which extends beyond an activity programme.
-We make sure that our centres are clean and warm, that food is home cooked and everyone is looked after, and that all staff are fully involved with resident group to give them the best experience we can.
+We make sure that our centres are clean and warm, that food is home cooked and everyone is looked after, and that all staff are fully involved with resident groups to give them the best experience we can.

 Our vision for Sandwell